anniekao/filmography-game/README.md

 [x] add start button
 [x] add 'end game' button
 - add notifications for:
-  - when a guess has been made already
+  - [x] when a guess has been made already
-  - when the guess hasn't been found/is incorrect
-[] save best score in local storage and display a) when the game is over or b) via a 'stats' button [] display filmography at end of game in a modal or some scrollable element [] add links to the films
+  - [x] when the guess hasn't been found/is incorrect [] save best score in local storage and display a) when the game is over or b) via a 'stats' button [] display filmography at end of game in a scrollable modal
+  - [] show how many films out of X films they guessed correctly [] add links to the films
+[x] add animation when the game appears after clicking the start button
-[] add animation transition when guesses are made and list items are appended to a list group [] style 'new actor' button
+ - [] get the animation to trigger every time (currently only fires the first time) [] add animation transition when guesses are made and list items are appended to a list group [] style 'new actor' button
+[] make list group container scrollable
+[] display film trivia about the guesses